nilesr/google-drive-backup/README.md

 # Usage

+The first time you run it, it needs you to sign in to google drive.
+Do this by following steps 1 and 2 [here](https://developers.google.com/drive/v3/web/quickstart/python), then running `python3 sample.py`

+To make a backup, run it like this

 `python3 backup.py {filename} [name of backup] [epoch of the last backup] [--exclude=folder_name [--exclude=folder_two_name [...]]]`

 Only the filename is required to make a backup, a name just makes it easier to identify which folder you backed up on the server

-It will prompt for a passcode which will be used to encrypt the files before uploading (can't have the school snooping through our home directory now can we)
+It will prompt for a passcode which will be used to encrypt the files before uploading

 The epoch of each backup is stored in the folder it's put in on the server, partially to allow you to grab it easily, and partially so the backups will display in chronological order in the web client